About the Greenbelt Route

 - The Greenbelt is home to the Niagara Peninsula Tender Fruit and Grape Area, and accounts for over 80 per cent of the province's production of peaches, grapes, cherries, plums, and apricots.

-- With lush forests and ancient trees, the Greenbelt offsets the carbon emissions of 600,000 cars every year.
+- With lush forests and ancient trees, the Greenbelt offsets 137,000 tonnes of carbon annually.

 - Home to Canada’s largest network of hiking trails, Ontario's Greenbelt contains more than 10,000 km of trails.

 Read more about the Greenbelt Route!
 John Barber took a test ride and loved it!

 - The Bruce Trail, which runs through Ontario's Greenbelt along the length of the Niagara Escarpment, is Canada’s longest and oldest footpath.

 - The Greenbelt intersects four major watersheds: East Lake Huron, East Georgian Bay, North Lake Erie and Lake Ontario.

 - Wetlands can trap up to 60% of metals and 90% of sediment in water runoff.
 The Greenbelt protects wetlands.

 - The Greenbelt protects 535,000 acres of lakes, wetlands, river valleys and forests.